Novel number two is on its way – here’s the first chapter.

 I get on famously with Grafton over a coffee.
 Or at least it feels that way as he imparts plenty of wisdom about the seventies squat scene and making a home on a canal boat.
 How much easier all this would be if I was useful with my hands.
 Living on a boat would be no problem.
 But no, I can barely change the fuse on a plug.

-The fantasy remains right up until I handcuff Jen and tie her to the bay window curtain rail before bed-time.
+The fantasy remains right up until I handcuff Jen and rope her to the bay window curtain rail before bed-time.
 It’s then I realise that it wouldn’t be practical living in cramped conditions on a boat.
 We’d find it difficult to maintain the rituals that keep us together.

 Seems it didn’t work out for Grafton either, in the long run.
 He says he now lives in a Spitalfields townhouse before he puts down his mug and heads upstairs to assess the job at hand.